-If the martini is the king of cocktails, then gin is the crown it wears upon its head.
-This grain-based liquor is flavored with juniper berries, which explains its almost pinecone-like flavor.
-The name gin comes from the Dutch word for juniper, jenever.
-Back in the 1650s, a Dutch doctor first distilled it as an elixir for calming the stomach and for stimulating the appetite.
+Gin is a grain-based liquor is flavored with juniper berries, which explains the name -- gin comes from the Dutch word for juniper, jenever -- and the fact that gins often taste vaguely of a conifer forest.
+It's pedigree dates back to the 1650s, when a Dutch doctor first distilled it as an elixir for calming the stomach and stimulating the appetite.
 Take two martinis and call me in the morning!

 Favorite Martini Recipes

-It’s simple, really.
-A whisper of vermouth, some gin, and an olive.
-But there are many subtle variations on this theme.
+If the martini is the king of cocktails, then gin is the crown of juniper it wears upon its head.
+The martini is simple, in theory.
+Just three ingredients: a whisper of vermouth, some gin, and an olive (or twist of lemon).
+But there are many subtle variations on this basic theme.
 How much vermouth is appropriate?
 There is much debate.
-Some recipes are playfully averse to it, recommending, say, pouring a generous portion of gin into a shaker while a friend stands in the next room waving a vermouth bottle at you.
+Some recipes are playfully averse to it, recommending, say, pouring a generous portion of gin into a shaker while a friend walks past waving a vermouth bottle at you.
 Here are just a few of the more traditional takes on the king of cocktails.

 Other Ginned-Up Favorites

+Quick Cocktail-Making Tip: It's the Ice!
 The best tasting cocktails use fresh ice made from pure, filtered water.
 "Fresh" means the cubes haven't been sitting around for weeks in the freezer soaking up the stale, flavor essences of long-lingering foods.
-Bring the water to a quick boil for best results.
 Make it the morning of the day you plan to mix your cocktails, and you’ll enjoy the freshest, most delicious cocktails.